scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_core_defenses.md

 Handling Attackers
+  Spidering
+    Make your urls have an element of randomness to them As spiders usually won't traverse the same link twice, This can cause spiders to go into an infinite loop.

+    Use per-page tokens
+      The spider will probably fail to handle these properly by requesting pages out of their expected sequence.
+        If the web app is aware of this, it can defensively terminate the session.

   Handling Errors
     The application should never return any system-generated messages or other debug information in its responses.
   Keeping logs